orionriker/View-OS/README.md

 ![](https://github.com/gamemaster123356/View-OS/blob/viewos-main/ViewOS-Banner.png)
 # View-OS
 View OS A OS Made in Batch!
-ViewOS has no affiliation with microsoft and comes with ABSOLUTELY NO WARRANTY
+ViewOS has no affiliation with microsoft and comes with ABSOLUTELY NO WARRANTY, View OS filesystem is unix-like same goes for **some** commands

 ## Why ViewOS?
 - Lightweight